BPE Renews Efforts to Boost Service Delivery, Uphold Mandate

 The symposium, she observed, focused on a combination of two of these parameters– staff attitude and professionalism, adding that staff attitude plays a crucial role in shaping the workplace environment and overall organisational success.

-The keynote speaker, Dr. Emeka Flemin Okengwu, defined attitude as a psychological tendency expressed by evaluating an entity with some degrees of favour or disfavour.
+Keynote speaker, Dr. Emeka Flemin Okengwu defined attitude as a psychological tendency expressed by evaluating an entity with some degree of favour or disfavour.

 He noted that work attitude encompasses a settled way of thinking, feeling and behaving in the workplace, an acceptable and unacceptable evaluation of particular person, people, objects, events happenings or ideas, adding that each individual worker has a different level of attitude to work.